 · Third- and fourth-year dependent students: Up to $7,500

 · Third- and fourth-year independent students: Up to $12,500

-The Parent/Grad PLUS Loan is a government-backed, no-collateral necessary loan available to parents of dependent undergraduate students and graduate students.
-The Parent/Grad PLUS Loan is not need-based but requires credit approval.
-Repayment of the Parent/Grad PLUS Loan begins 60 days after the second disbursement has been sent to the College.
-Graduate students interested in a PLUS Loan must also complete the online entrance counseling at www.studentloans.gov.
+The Parent/Grad Plus loan is a government-backed, no collateral necessary loan available to parents of dependent undergraduate students and independent graduate students.
+The Parent/Grad Plus loan is not need based but requires credit approval.
+Repayment of the Parent/Grad Plus loan begins 60 days after the second disbursement has been sent to the college.
+Parents and graduate students interested in a Plus loan must apply by going to www.studentaid.gov Each parent and graduate student must also complete the master promissory note and entrance counseling.